maxshuang/maxshuang.github.io/_posts/2024-10-14-Linux-Kernel-Lock-Synchronization.md

 To understand this, consider the evolution of computing.
 Initially, there was only a CPU executing instructions sequentially and continuous physical memory.
 To address CPU speed issues, we introduced multi-process multi-threading and time-sharing multiplexing.
 To handle memory locality, we introduced virtual memory and paging mechanisms.

-With these complex concepts in place, we now need a mutual exclusion lock to ensure that different concurrent flows can reach a **consensus**: only one execution flow can access resources or continue execution at a time.
+With these complex concepts in place, we now need a mutual exclusion lock to ensure that different concurrent flows can reach a **consensus**:

+**only one execution flow can access resources or continue execution at a time.**

-**How can we achieve this consensus?** The atomic lock, implemented by the kernel, provides this *consensus*, which is why we call it a primitive.
+**How can we achieve this consensus?**

+=> The atomic lock, implemented by the kernel, provides this *consensus*, which is why we call it a primitive.

-Atomic locks or atomic variables ensure that any operation on an atomic variable (essentially a small block of memory) is instant and simultaneous to all observers, regardless of the operating system's cache structure.
+Atomic locks or atomic variables ensure that any operation on an atomic variable (essentially a small block of memory) is *instant* and *simultaneous* to all observers, regardless of the operating system's cache structure.

 With this primitive, before concurrent execution flows access a large block of shared memory, they read and operate on an atomic variable, such as using `cas(varA, 0, 1)`.
 Because the `cas` operation is guaranteed to be atomic at the hardware level, only one execution flow can set `varA` to 1.
 This execution flow can then continue to operate.

-**What happens to the concurrent execution flows that fail?**
+**What happens to the concurrent execution flows that fail to set `varA` to 1?**

-Atomic variables ensure that concurrent execution flows reach a consensus, but those that do not obtain permission need to take certain actions, which are implementation-dependent.
+Atomic variables ensure that concurrent execution flows reach a consensus, but those that **do not** obtain permission need to take certain actions, which are implementation-dependent.

 In the Linux kernel, this action is **blocking**.

 Blocking involves hardware context switching, where the context related to the execution flow is saved in memory, and the flow waits for the next scheduling.
-This creates the feeling that the execution flow is blocked and waiting.
+This creates the feeling that the execution flow is **blocked** and **waiting**.

-When the blocking wait ends, the waiting execution flows compete for the mutex lock again. **What happens then?** Imagine that after the hardware context of all waiting execution flows is switched, their execution flow IDs are maintained in a queue or list.
+When the blocking wait ends, the waiting execution flows compete for the mutex lock again.

+**What happens then?**

+Imagine that after the hardware context of all waiting execution flows is switched, their execution flow IDs are maintained in a queue or list.
 When the execution flow holding the lock releases it, these flows are **awakened**.

 Awakening means adding the execution flow from the waiting or sleeping queue to the runqueue, waiting to obtain CPU time for execution.
 Sometimes, this causes **herd shock**, where all waiting flows are awakened at once, leading to inefficiency.
 The kernel can use better algorithms, such as selecting the first waiting flow according to FIFO.

 To summarize:
 1. Atomic variables ensure that concurrent flows **serialize** their resource possession behavior.
 Only one execution flow can possess resources, and this behavior is immediately visible to other concurrent flows.
 2. Execution flows that do not occupy resources are **suspended** by the kernel and placed in the lock waiting queue.
 They are awakened after the lock is released.

-The overhead of blocking locks includes the synchronization protocol overhead of atomic variables in multi-level caches, process suspension, wake-up, and scheduling delays.
+**The overhead of blocking locks** includes the synchronization protocol overhead of atomic variables in multi-level caches, process suspension, wake-up, and scheduling delays.

 ### Spin Lock